mfeyx/passport-facebook/README.md

 ##### How do I obtain a user profile with specific fields?

 The Facebook profile contains a lot of information about a user.
-By default, not all the fields in a profile are returned.
+By default, only the name and id fields are returned.
 The fields needed by an application can be indicated by setting the `profileFields` option.

+**You should not include both name and displayName, if name is specified displayName will automatically be populated**

 ```js
 new FacebookStrategy({